ajeetkbhardwaj/pure-mathematics/MCQ-Problems/ML/ProblemSet-01.md

 c) A – Training Set, B – Test Set, C – Domain Set
 d) A – Test Set, B – Domain Set, C – Training Set
 > Explanation: Domain Set comprises of the total input data set.
 It is usually divided into a training set, a test set and a cross-validation set in the ratio 3:1:1.
 Since the learner learns about the data set from the training set, the later is usually larger than the test and cross-validation set.

+---
+**26. The true error is available to the learner.
+a) True
+b) False
+> Explanation: True error is calculated with respect to the probability distribution of the generation of dataset instances and labeling function.
+These two are not available to the learner.
+Hence, the learner cannot calculate the true error.

+---
+**27. What is one of the drawbacks of Empirical Risk Minimization?**
+a) Underfitting
+b) Both Overfitting and Underfitting
+c) Overfitting
+d) No drawbacks
+> Explanation: Empirical Risk Minimization makes the learner output a predictor which gives the minimum error on the training set.
+This often leads to a predictor that is specifically designed to be accurate on the training data set but fails to be highly accurate on the test set, as the predictor was training set-specific.
+This is overfitting.

+---
+**28. The error available to the learner is ______**
+a) true error
+b) error of the classifier
+c) training error
+d) testing error

+> Explanation: The learner only knows about the error it incurred over the training set instances.
+It is minimized by the learner to produce the labeling function.
+This is then used on the testing set to generate a testing error.
+The error produced by randomly selecting an instance from the dataset, and misclassifying it using the labeling function.

+---
+**29. Which is the more desirable way to reduce overfitting?**
+a) Giving an upper bound to the size of the training set
+b) Making the test set larger than the training set
+c) Giving an upper bound to the accuracy obtained on the training set
+d) Overfitting cannot be reduced

+Explanation: More the number of training set examples, more specific the predictor is going to be to the training set.
+Hence reducing it can reduce overfitting.
+Making the test set larger than the training set will lead to underfitting, which is not desirable.
+Giving an upper bound on accuracy can abruptly stop the learner at a premature stage.

+---
+**30. What is the relation between Empirical Risk Minimization and Training Error?**
+a) ERM tries to maximize training error
+b) ERM tries to minimize training error
+c) It depends on the dataset
+d) ERM is not concerned with training error
+> Explanation: ERM makes the learner develop a predictor which works well on the training data (data available to the learner).
+Its aim is to minimize the error.
+Lesser the error, the better is the predictor (not considering overfitting).

+---

+**31. What is assumed while using empirical risk minimization with inductive bias?**
+a) The learner has some prior knowledge about training data
+b) The learner has some knowledge about labeling function
+c) Reduction of overfitting may lead to underfitting
+d) No assumptions are made

+> Explanation: The learner must choose a hypothesis from a set of H, reduced hypothesis space.
+Since the choice is determined before seeing the training set, the learner needs to have prior knowledge of training data.
+---

+**32. The hypothesis space H for inductive bias is a finite class.**
+a) False
+b) True

+> Explanation: The hypothesis space H contains a finite number of hypothesizes.
+The learner is restricted to chose from only these hypothesizes.
+If hypothesis space is not finite, there is no question of restriction.
+---
+**33. The assumption that the training set instances are independently and identically distributed is known as the __________**
+a) empirical risk assumption
+b) inductive bias assumption
+c) i.i.d. assumption
+d) training set rule

+> Explanation: The three letters of i.i.d stands for independently and identically distributed.
+The instances are not dependent on each other.
+Every one of them is unique, and it is assumed that the instances follow a certain distribution.
+**34. Delta is the __________ parameter of the prediction.**
+a) training
+b) confidence
+c) accuracy
+d) computing

+> Explanation: The confidence parameter is used to state that the chosen hypothesis will give a successful outcome with a certain probability.
+This probability is given by (1 – delta).
+Sanfoundry Glob

+---
+**35. Who introduced the concept of PAC learning?**
+a) Francis Galton
+b) Reverend Thomas Bayes
+c) J.Ross Quinlan
+d) Leslie Valiant
+> Explanation: Valiant introduced PAC learning.
+Galton introduced Linear Regression.
+Quinlan introduced the Decision Tree.
+Bayes introduced Bayes’ rule and Naïve-Bayes theorem.

+---

+**36. When was PAC learning invented?**
+a) 1874
+b) 1974
+c) 1984
+d) 1884
+> Explanation: Leslie Valiant was the inventor of PAC learning.
+He described it in 1984.
+It was introduced as a part of the Computational Learning Theory.

+---

+**37. The full form of PAC is ______**
+a) Partly Approximation Computation
+b) Probability Approximation Curve
+c) Probably Approximately Correct
+d) Partly Approximately Correct

+> Explanation: Probably Approximately Correct tries to build a hypothesis that can predict with low generalization error (approximately correct), with high probability (probably).

+---

+**38. What can be explained by PAC learning?**
+a) Sample Complexity
+b) Overfitting
+c) Underfitting
+d) Label Function

+> Explanation: PAC learning can give a rough estimate of the number of training examples required by the learning algorithm to develop a hypothesis with the desired accuracy.

+---

+5. What is the significance of epsilon in PAC learning?
+a) Probability of approximation < epsilon
+b) Maximum error < epsilon
+c) Minimum error > epsilon
+d) Probability of approximation = delta – epsilon

+> Explanation: A concept is PAC learnable by L if L can output a hypothesis with error < epsilon.
+Hence the maximum error obtained by the hypothesis should be less than epsilon.
+Epsilon is usually 5% or 1%.

+---

+6. What is the significance of delta in PAC learning?
+a) Probability of approximation < delta
+b) Error < delta
+c) Probability = 1 – delta
+d) Probability of approximation = delta – epsilon

+> Explanation: A concept C is PAC learnable by L if L can predict a hypothesis with a certain error with probability equal to 1-delta.
+Delta is usually very low.
+---
+7. One of the goals of PAC learning is to give __________
+a) maximum accuracy
+b) cross-validation complexity
+c) error of classifier
+d) computational complexity

+> Explanation: PAC learning tells us about the amount of effort required for computation so that a learner can come up with a successful hypothesis with high probability.

+---

+8. A learner can be deemed consistent if it produces a hypothesis that perfectly fits the __________
+a) cross-validation data
+b) overall dataset
+c) test data
+d) training data

+> Explanation: PAC learning is concerned with the behavior of the learning algorithm.
+The learner has access to only the training data set.

+---
+9. Number of hypothesizes |H| = 973, probability = 95%, error < 0.1.
+Find minimum number of training examples, m, required.
+a) 98.8
+b) 99.8
+c) 99
+d) 98

+> Explanation: Probability = 1 – delta (d) = 0.95; d = 0.05.
+Error < epsilon (e); e = 0.1.
+m >= 1/e (ln |H| + ln (1/d)) i.e. m> = 1/0.1(ln 973 + ln (1/0.05)) i.e. m>=98.8
+Since number of training examples, m, has to be an integer, answer is 99.

+---

+10. In PAC learning, sample complexity grows as the logarithm of the number of hypothesizes.
+a) False
+b) True

+> Explanation: Sample complexity is the number of training examples required to converge to a successful hypothesis.
+It is given by m >= 1/e (ln |H| + ln (1/d)), where m is the number of training examples and H is hypothesis space.